 Pope Clement XI announced a competition for designing steps leading to the monastery.

-Pope Innocent XIII is associated with very few initiatives: a check on the stability of the obelisk of Piazza S. Pietro, some restorations at S. Agnese, a fountain at Corneto (Tarquinia), other fountains at Villa Torlonia (Conti) at Frascati and the papal nunciature in Madrid.
+Pope Innocent XIII is associated with very few initiatives: a check on the stability of the obelisk of Piazza S. Pietro, a fountain at Corneto (Tarquinia), other fountains at Villa Torlonia (Conti) at Frascati and the papal nunciature in Madrid.

 The conclave which followed the death of Pope Innocent XIII lasted only a few days: the Austrian ambassador vetoed a candidate, but there was no other external interference and the conclave soon